 Are PEPs the next frontier for employer retirement plans?

-Learn more about this latest alternative to an important employee benefit during a FREE webinar on July 29.
+Learn more about this latest addition to an important employee benefit by viewing this free, on-demand webinar

 Offering your employees benefits makes you competitive.
 But providing benefits can be expensive and complicated to manage.
 Are you a small business trying find top talent?
 Is it a struggle to afford the benefits – like a 401K for employees – that candidates expect?
 The Minnesota Chamber and Securian Financial formed a strategic alliance to offer high-quality, affordable solutions to help you compete.
 Pooled Employer Plans (PEPs) are retirement plans that bring down cost by allowing multiple employers to participate.
 These plans help streamline administration and allow for better investment access for smaller businesses that was previously only achievable for large-scale employers.